cda-tum/mqt-ddsim/README.md

 From here on you can start simulating quantum circuits or run the integrated algorithms.

-Note that you have to have the Boost program_options library installed.

 ### Executable Noise-aware Simulator

 The tool also supports noise-aware quantum circuit simulation, based on a stochastic approach.
 It currently supports global decoherence and gate error noise effects.
 A detailed summary of the simulator is presented in [[2]](https://arxiv.org/abs/2012.05620).
 Note that the simulator currently does not support simulating the integrated algorithms.

-Building the simulator requires `boost/program_options` and `Threads::Threads`.
+Building the simulator requires `Threads::Threads`.
 It can be built by executing

 ```console
 $ cmake -DCMAKE_BUILD_TYPE=Release -S . -B build